THE GREAT BARRIER REEF

-As the largest living structure on the planet, the Great Barrier Reef is incredibly rich and diverse.
-Stretching 2,300 kilometres, this natural icon is so large it can even be seen from outer space.
+As the largest living structure on the planet, the Great Barrier Reef is incredibly rich and diverse, stretching 2,300 kilometres.

 The Great Barrier Reef is also unique as it extends over 14 degrees of latitude, from shallow estuarine areas to deep oceanic waters.
 Within this vast expanse are a unique range of ecological communities, habitats and species – all of which make the Reef one of the most complex natural ecosystems in the world.